 It has to be said, there is no hiding it; the Scots love a good party.
 And that is usually the main focus of Hogmanay.
 But, if you’re lucky enough to witness this special celebratory period in Scotland you may observe, though you might not know them to be at first, a number of traditions as well.

 ‘First-footing’, where the first person to enter the house after midnight brings gifts such as food or coal, is the most popular tradition.
 It is regarded as affecting the fortune of the household for the coming year.
 This is dependent on the appearance of the visitor; the ideal guest is a tall, dark man.
-So, if you open the door to a flat-coat retriever called Lizzie wearing a Santa hat…well, you can guess the rest.
+So, if you spend New Year in a castle and open the door to a flat-coat retriever called Lizzie wearing a Santa hat…well, you can guess the rest.

 There are other traditions.
 Watching abominable and cheesy TV programmes (ones you would never ordinarily choose to watch, of course) before the bells chime, and linking arms whilst singing with all the clan, a rendition of Auld Lang Syne, the famous poem written by Robert Burns.